NVIDIA-Omniverse/usd-plugin-samples/README.md

 ```

 Note that specifying the USD library dependencies is required for codeful schemas regardless of if you wish to generate makefiles for the schema plug-ins or not.
 This is because one of the generated files (`moduleDeps.cpp`) declares the dependencies in the source and must have knowledge of them to generate the right boilerplate code.

+__Be aware there are two settings, `library_prefix` and `usd_lib_prefix` that sound similar but are used differently.  `library_prefix` specifies the the value of the same entry in the `schema.usda` file and is usedto ensure the python wrapper code is generated correctly.  `usd_lib_prefix` is used when you need to tell the tool that the USD libraries you are linking to were built with a specific prefix that needs to be prepended to the base USD library name to ensure the proper library is found.__

 This should be enough to generate the schema C++ and Python source code (if codeful) and, in all cases, the `plugInfo.json` and `generatedSchema.usda` files that need to be distributed with your plug-in so that the USD Schema Registry understands your schema types.
 The provided scripts (`build.bat` / `build.sh`) perform the steps necessary to: